 He holds a Master of Business Degree from Kansas Wesleyan and Bachelor of Science degree in Sports Management from the University of Minnesota.

 A native of Decorah, Iowa, Dovenberg is the son of Richard and Marian Dovenberg and has a brother, Matt, and two sisters, Kate and Liz.

 Defensive Coordinator/ Linebackers

-Coach Rowen Tupuivao is entering his third season with the Rams, and his first as Defensive Coordinator.
+Coach Rowen Tupuivao is entering his fourth season with the Rams, and his second as Defensive Coordinator.

 During the 2013 and 2014 seasons, "Coach T" taught and mentored ILB Dillon Babb to All-Coast Conference and All-Region honors.
 Both Babb and ILB Cody Hendricks earned scholarships after the 2014 season.

 Coach Tupuivao has over 15 years of experience as a Defensive Coordinator and a Linebacker Coach.
 He has coached at the high school level, community college, and the Division I level since 1979.